 HOME / GRAMMAR EXERCISES / PAST PARTICIPLES 1

-Fill in each blank space with the correct past participle for each verb.
-Some of these past participles are regular, while others are irregular.
+Fill in each blank with the correct past participle of the verb shown.

 1. sing: